topspin/topspin-wordpress/readme.txt

 = What's the deal with the Permalink Structure? =
 You need to make sure you are using a *Custom Permalink Structure*.
 This can be any permalink structure found on the *Settings->Permalinks* admin page EXCEPT Default.
 If you use Default, the plugin will not work at all.

 = The plugin isn't working.
-My site's links look like http://example.com/?p=123 = This is because you are NOT using a Custom Permalink Structure.
+My site's links look like http://example.com/?p=123 - could this be a problem? = YES!
+It is not working because you are NOT using a Custom Permalink Structure.
 The *Default* setting on the *Settings->Permalinks* admin page produces site links that look like http://example.com/?=123 instead of nice descriptive links.
 Please change your Permalink structure to one of the other settings.

 = I'm using the v2.0 Plugin.
 Can I just delete it and install this new version?
 Yes and no.  Please check out the `Installation` page and refer to the detailed Upgrade Instructions to avoid the potential problems upgrading from v2.0 to this version of the plugin.